 There’s no cure for Alzheimer’s, but there are treatments that can slow the progression of the disease.

-Although many people have heard of Alzheimer’s disease, some aren’t sure exactly what it is.
-Here are some facts about this condition:
+Although many people have heard of Alzheimer’s disease, it’s helpful to know the facts.
+Here are some key details about this condition:

 - Alzheimer’s disease is a chronic (long-term), ongoing condition.
 It is not a typical sign of aging.

 - Alzheimer’s and dementia aren’t the same thing.
 Alzheimer’s disease is a type of dementia.

 - There’s no single expected outcome for people with Alzheimer’s.
 Some people live a long time with mild cognitive damage, while others experience a more rapid onset of symptoms and quicker disease progression.